 - Group therapy sessions that increase self-esteem and provide peer support for your decision to stop using

-- Family therapy that brings in loved ones to build your support network
+- Family therapy and support programs brings in loved ones to build your support network

 - Holistic modalities such as nutritional counseling, fitness therapy, and guided meditation

 - Recreational opportunities to practice relaxation and stress relief for relapse prevention